alexpearce/jobmonitor/README.md

 1. The `Vagrantfile` specifies how to create and provision the virtual machine (VM)
 2. The `*_provision.sh` files define the provisioning which sets up the VM
-3. `setup_velo.sh` is application-specific configuration for running a Flask app, served by Gunicorn, with Foreman managing the processes.
+3. `setup_velo.sh` is application-specific configuration for running a Flask app, served by Gunicorn, with Honcho managing the processes.

 To initialise the virtual machine, install [VirtualBox](https://www.virtualbox.org/) and [Vagrant](http://docs.vagrantup.com/v2/installation/index.html) and then, inside this directory, run